jodoglevy/TriviaCracker/README.md

 TriviaCracker
 =============

-A Chrome extension to automatically find the correct answer for you, and to give you unlimitied lives and spins, while playing Trivia Crack on Facebook (https://apps.facebook.com/triviacrack/) or on an Android device.
-Note the source code in this repository is only for the Facebook version.
+A Chrome extension to automatically find the correct answer for you, and to give you unlimitied lives and spins, while playing Trivia Crack on Facebook (https://apps.facebook.com/triviacrack/).

 Download it here for Facebook: https://chrome.google.com/webstore/detail/trivia-cracker/mpaoffaaolfohpleklnbmhbndphfgeef